flythereddflagg/flythereddflagg.github.io/python_book/docs/17-Loops.md

 `truth_expression` is sometimes known as the *loop exit condition*.
 For the while-loop we did in `loops.py`, we wanted to loop a particular number of times so we initialized `n` to `1` and then incremented `n` each time before the loop started again.

-### for-loops
+## for-loops

 The built-in function `range` produces a range object which produces a sequence of integer numbers starting with 0.
 (Remember: Python counting *always* starts with 0.)
 The sequence increments by integers up to but not including the number passed as an argument.
-(Note: `range` can be modified to do other things but we will get to that later.)
 In our case, that means that `range(5)` produced the sequence: `0, 1, 2, 3, 4`.
 This is a common way to say that we want to do something 5 times (as we see the sequence is 5 elements long) or to count up to from 0 to 4.

 A range object is a type of iterable object.
 In Python, an iterable object is one that can produce a sequence of objects.
 (We will cover iterables more deeply later on.)
 A for-loop steps through the sequence the given iterable produces and assigns each element to a variable.